project-tsurugi/tsurugidb/docs/sql-features.md

 ###### Special case of assignment Conversions

-Additionally to assignment by INSERT/UPDATE statements, assignment conversions are also performed when execution plan conducts point read or range scan targetting to KVS where table/index data is stored.
+Additionally to assignment by INSERT/UPDATE statements, assignment conversions are also performed when execution plan conducts point read or range scan targetting to tables/indices.
 The values given for the search condition of point read or range scan will be converted to the type of index/table key columns.
 Same rule on source/destination types as above apply to this case.

 ----
 note: